benreynoldsoffic-sys/Realtime-Physiology-Monotoring-Station/README.md

 - If unable to transmit via TCP conection itself be able to ECHO the data.
 - Be able to send data reliably and on a consistant schedule.

+This system requires the following hardware to be true of any device atempting to run this system:
+- Enough ports to conect your devices too.
+- 16 CPU cores
+- 16 GB of RAM

 ---

 ### 1.c — Learning and Resources